Taylor Booth (soccer): International career

+On October 8, 2023, Booth was called up to the United States under-23 national team ahead of friendlies against Mexico and Japan.

 Personal life

 Booth was born in Eden, Utah, to Kelli (née Carver) and Chad Booth, both collegiate soccer players.
 Through his father's Italian heritage, he was able to obtain an Italian passport, allowing him to move to Germany at 17.
 Booth was born with torticollis, which required physical therapy as an infant.
 He is a member of the Church of Jesus Christ of Latter-day Saints.
+His younger brother, Zach, plays for Excelsior Rotterdam.